-- Endorsement Letter: An endorsement letter must be signed by the President or Director General of the institution.
-The letter should highlight the financial need of the student.
+- An endorsement letter signed by the President or Director General of the institution that should highlight the financial needs of the student.

-- Contact information for the college or institute in which the student is enrolled for CICan follow up.
+- Contact information for the college or institute in which the student is enrolled.

-Each application will be reviewed by a national committee of regional representatives from CICan member institutions whose positions are directly related to students: e.g. registrars, academic counsellors, vice-presidents.
+Each submission will be reviewed by a national committee of regional representatives from CICan member institutions whose positions are directly related to student services: e.g. registrars, academic counsellors, vice-presidents.

 Colleges and Institutes Canada will inform the President’s Office of the status of the application by the end of October.
 The first bursary disbursement will be done in November.